 Most employers require candidates to have earned professional phlebotomy certification from a recognized training program.

 Phlebotomy programs typically are less than one year in length, and include classroom training and hands-on clinical training.
-The Phlebotomy certification program at MTI College is 16 weeks long for qualified applicants.
+The Phlebotomy certification program at Campus is 16 weeks long for qualified applicants.

-At MTI College, at completion of the Phlebotomy program, students are prepared to take the National Certified Phlebotomy Technician (NCPT) exam.
+At Campus, at completion of the Phlebotomy program, students are prepared to take the National Certified Phlebotomy Technician (NCPT) exam.